The Natural (film): Soundtrack

 The film score of The Natural was composed and conducted by Randy Newman.
 The score has often been compared to the style of Aaron Copland and sometimes Elmer Bernstein.
-Scott Montgomery, writing for Goldmine music magazine, referenced the influence, and David Ansen, reviewing the film for Newsweek, called the score "Coplandesque".
+Scott Montgomery, writing for Goldmine music magazine, referenced the influence and David Ansen, reviewing the film for Newsweek, called the score "Coplandesque".
 The score also has certain Wagnerian features of orchestration and use of leitmotif.
 Adnan Tezer of Monsters and Critics noted the theme is often played for film and television previews and in "baseball stadiums when introducing home teams and players".

-Levinson also described to Bob Costas in MLB Network's "Costas at the Movies" how he heard Newman develop the movie's iconic theme: "We were racing to try to get this movie out in time and we were in one room and then there was a wall and Randy's in the other room.
+Levinson also described to Bob Costas in MLB Network's Costas at the Movies how he heard Newman develop the movie's iconic theme: "We were racing to try to get this movie out in time and we were in one room and then there was a wall and Randy's in the other room.
 One of the great thrilling moments is I heard him figuring out that theme...You could hear it through the wall as he was working out that theme and I'll never forget that."

-The soundtrack album was released May 11 on the Warner Bros. label, with the logo for Tri-Star Pictures also appearing on the label to commemorate this as their first production.
+The soundtrack album was released May 11, 1984 on the Warner Bros. label, with the logo for Tri-Star Pictures also appearing on the album to commemorate this as their first production.